Key takeaways

 Where to stay for a panda trip

 You don’t stay at a panda base — base in central Chengdu and take a taxi out for the 7:30am opening (¥40, 25–30 min).
 The sensible call for a first China trip is a home-grown mid-range chain near Chunxi Road or Tianfu Square: metro-connected, English-app booking, and a fraction of the five-star rate.
-Two international five-stars are listed if you want them; distances below are to the Chengdu Research Base.

 Frequently asked questions